cseanburns/geo-titles/manuscript/title-manuscript.md

 to that particular context.
-Thus, while including a geographical name might lead to a perceived loss of generality and thus less applicable to a broader audience, this disadvantage might be offset by the strength of importance of a study within a region.
+Thus, while including a geographical name might lead to a perceived loss of generality and appear less applicable to a broader audience, this disadvantage might be offset by the importance of a study within a region.
-In a sense, research is local.
+Therefore, future studies of regional author networks could provide insights into the dynamics of regional academic engagement and the impact of local relevance on scholarly communication.

 ## Limitations